-Who does this check and what data do they have?
+Who is this check and what data do they have?

 Are you doing a credit check and will this affect my credit rating?

-No, a credit search does not form part of an Identity Check.
-A mark will be noted on your file to confirm that an identity check has been undertaken.
+No, a credit search does not form part of an identity report.
+A mark will be noted on your file to confirm that an identity report has been undertaken.
 This will show as a, "enquiry footprint".
 This provides you with the information on the third party data source asked to undertake the check.

 Your credit rating will not be affected.